 UMass Dartmouth has payment plans!
 Students have the option to enroll in a monthly payment plan which allows students and families to pay the term bill in monthly installments, interest-free.
 The UMassD Monthly Payment Plan offers up to five payments per term, due August–December and January–May.
 There is an enrollment fee of $35 per term and you must re-enroll in the plan each term.
-If you are on a payment plan and have a RBD/GBD hold, contact the University Enrollment Center for options.
+If you are on a payment plan and have a RBD/GBD hold, contact the Student Service Center for options.
 The payment plan is a good way to spread out payments and avoid late fees.

 Did You Know…